Spousal Support or Maintenance

 What is spousal support or maintenance?

 Spousal support is court ordered money paid to support a spouse.
 Maintenance or “temporary maintenance” is support ordered to be paid for an ex-spouse, or while a divorce case is pending in court.
 Since October 26, 2015, New York has had a presumptive formula to decide how much support or “temporary maintenance” should be paid.
-On January 25, 2016, a new law took effect setting presumptive amounts and length of time for maintenance after a divorce.
+The law now sets presumptive amounts and length of time for maintenance after a divorce.
 These guidelines are presumed to be the correct amounts and time periods, but the court still has discretion to order different amounts if the court explains why.

 Spousal support or maintenance used to be called alimony and this may still be used in some other states, but this has not been the legal term used in New York for many years.